Dr. Greene's Answer

 - Dress your fresh, clean, and oh-so-cuddly baby.

 Some babies love bath time, though that is unusual at this age.
 Most babies are a bit frightened by the experience of having their clothes taken off and being exposed to the air.
-If Emily falls into this category, you can comfort her by talking or singing to her during the bath.
+If Emily falls into this category, you can comfort her by talking or singing to her while bathing baby.
 Your soothing voice will remind her that she is safe.

-If Emily loves her bath, feel free to make it part of your daily routine.
-If she doesn’t love it, it isn’t necessary to bathe her daily.
-As long as you are changing her diaper regularly and cleaning her diaper area after poops (I don’t recommend using prepared wipes that contain alcohol, soap, or perfumes), and spot cleaning after spit-ups, she shouldn’t need to be bathed more often than every three or four days.
+As long as you are changing her diaper regularly and cleaning her diaper area after poops, and spot cleaning after spit-ups, she shouldn’t need to be bathed more often than every three or four days.
 Longer is okay for some babies — if she starts to smell you will know it’s time for a bath!
 If your baby’s skin is drying out too much you will want to cut back on the frequency of baths and apply an alcohol-free, unscented baby lotion daily — and especially after each bath.
 After Emily’s umbilical stump falls off and her belly button is dry, you will be ready to give her a tub bath.
 By that time you will feel like a pro, and you will be able to adapt the ideas I’ve already outlined to the tub.
-There are, however, a few additional things that I should point out:

 - Never, never leave your baby alone in a bath!
 Not even long enough to answer the phone or turn off the stove.
 If you remember that you left the stove on in the middle of bath time, take Emily out of the bath, wrap her in a towel, and take her with you into the kitchen to turn off the stove.
 On your way back to the bath, grab a dry towel to use when her bath is complete.